manticoresoftware/manticoresearch/manual/english/Creating_a_table/Data_types.md

 Use backticks around SQL names that begin with a number and contain at least one letter, underscore, or non-ASCII UTF-8 character, and around names that match a reserved SQL keyword.
 For example, use `` `2026_архив` `` or `` `select` ``.
 Backticks do not make arbitrary ASCII punctuation valid; characters such as `-`, `$`, spaces, and embedded backticks are not supported in user-defined names.

 Identifiers must be valid UTF-8.
 Control characters, Unicode whitespace, bidirectional controls, and invisible default-ignorable characters are rejected.
 This includes non-breaking spaces, zero-width spaces, and zero-width joiners.
-Table names are limited to 242 UTF-8 bytes in both RT and Plain modes.
+Table names are limited to 207 UTF-8 bytes in both RT and Plain modes.
+For qualified `system.` table names, the prefix counts toward this limit.

 SQL-created table names and SQL identifiers that contain ASCII letters are case-insensitive.
 Configuration section names in Plain mode are case-sensitive.
 Unicode case folding and Unicode normalization are not applied in either mode, so use the exact Unicode spelling consistently.